Profile

 Postdoctoral Research Fellow

-I’m a research fellow with the Centre for Rural Policy research with a background in literature, science communication and sociology, and was a veterinary nurse before returning to academia.
+I’m an honorary research fellow with the Centre for Rural Policy research with a background in literature, science communication and sociology, and was a veterinary nurse before returning to academia.
 As a result I have a deep interest in human-animal interactions, particularly human-wildlife-conflicts, and scientific and knowledge controversies more broadly.
 I employ an interdisciplinary approach in my research and am particularly interested in a ‘one health’ approach to the global challenges we face.

 Research group links